What are the symptoms of an IBS flare-up? A doctor’s guide

 What should I eat during an IBS flare-up?

-- Orso or quinoa
+- Orzo or quinoa

-- Cooked vegetables (such as carrots or zucchini)
+- Cooked vegetables, such as carrots or zucchini

 - Lactose-free dairy alternatives